Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Experimental Results

 \subsection{Datasets}

-We use the same datasets as in \cite{aumentado2019geometric}.
+We use the same datasets as in \citet{aumentado2019geometric}.
 Specifically, we consider MNIST \citep{lecun1998gradient}, SMAL \citep{Zuffi:CVPR:2017}, and SMPL \citep{SMPL:2015}.
 We also assemble a Human-Animal (HA) mixed dataset by combining data from SMAL and SMPL.
 Note that, in all cases, we perform a scalar rescaling of the dataset such that the largest bounding box length is scaled down to unit length.
 This scale is the same across PCs (otherwise the change in scale would affect the spectrum for each shape differently).
 We apply random rotations about the gravity axis (SMAL and SMPL) or the out-of-image axis (MNIST).
 For rotation supervision, the orientation of the raw data is treated as canonical.
-See Appendix Sec.\ \ref{app:datasets} for additional dataset details.
+We also remark that we use LBOSs derived from the mesh shape, rather than PCs, unless otherwise specified.
+See Appendix \S\ref{app:datasets} for additional dataset details.